Privacy & Cookie Statement UXinsight

 Your email address will only be added to the list of subscribers with your explicit permission.
 Your email address and name are saved until you cancel the subscription.

-In sending our newsletter, we work together with email service provider Mailchimp that can receive the above-mentioned Personal Data from us.
-Mailchimp is located outside the European Union, namely in the United States.
+In sending our newsletter, we work together with email service provider MailBlue that can receive the above-mentioned Personal Data from us.
+MailBlue is a partner of ActiveCampaign.
+ActiveCampaign is responsible for server and software and is located outside the European Union, namely in the United States.
+MailBlue & ActiveCampaign will make commercially reasonable efforts not to transfer any Personal Information

 Social media buttons